-Necropsy reveals widespread myodegeneration in postural and respiratory skeletal muscles and the myocardium.
-A definitive diagnosis can be made by identifying a pattern of accumulation of short- and medium-chain serum acylcarnitines and specific urine organic acids and glycine conjugates typical of a deficiency in multiple acyl CoA dehydrogenases.
+Postmortem examination reveals widespread myodegeneration in postural and respiratory skeletal muscles and the myocardium.
+A definitive diagnosis can be made by identifying a pattern of accumulation of short- and medium-chain serum acylcarnitines and specific urine organic acids and glycine conjugates typical of a deficiency in multiple acyl-CoA dehydrogenases.
 Special stains for lipid reveal excessive lipid storage in the heart, diaphragm, and other oxidative postural muscles.
-Supportive therapy, including antioxidants (eg, vitamin C, vitamin E, riboflavin), and IV fluids containing dextrose are recommended.
+Supportive treatment, including antioxidants (eg, vitamin C, vitamin E, and riboflavin), and IV fluid therapy including dextrose are recommended.
 Most horses hospitalized for severe rhabdomyolysis do not survive to discharge.